-This is a moderately firm roller that’s ideal for those who’ve never used a foam roller before.
+The Gaiam Restore is a moderately firm roller that’s ideal for those who’ve never used a foam roller before.
 Or for older folks who don’t need the tough love of a hard roller.
 It’s great for warming up before a walk or weight session.
-And equally good for cooling down or for just getting in a bit of flexibility training.
+And equally suitable for cooling down or flexibility training.

-Flaws: The instructional DVD has some useful info but is really more of a promotional DVD for Gaiam.
+Flaws: The instructional DVD is really more of a promotional DVD for Gaiam.
 In addition, the roller can be a bit noisy at times.

 4. Yes4All Premium High Density Foam Roller

 This is an average density roller that’s reasonably affordable and should satisfy both novices and folks with a bit more foam roller experience.
-It says its high density but don’t let that fool you.
-We’d categorize it as moderate density.
+It says its high density, but we’d categorize it as moderate density.
 It’s fashioned from PE foam and comes in 3 different colors.

 What we like: We like that it’s available in so many colors and sizes.
-And that it can support a 300 pound individual without losing its shape.
-If you are a moderate or advanced user, or a beginner who weighs more than 200 pounds you’re likely to find this very useful.
+And that it can support a 300-pound individual without losing its shape.
 We also appreciate that they provide a handy instructional guide right on the Amazon page.

 Flaws: Not really for lightweight beginners because it’s not as pliable as the marketing photos make it out to be.